sneharane588/Cloud-Counselage-IP-Live-Project/VISUALIZATION code/README.md

 ### Here I have sepreated the visualization code from main file.

-### I have uploaded both .iynb and .py verion of code.
+### I have uploaded both .ipynb and .py verion of code.